 They think that embracing their vulnerability and emotions will make them weak and cause them more pain so they cut off themselves from any emotions or empathy.
 They only live out to feed their grandiose sense of self.
 They must learn to become responsible by allowing themselves to feel their emotions fully before they can have healthy relationships.

-The first step to end the toxic cycle is the awareness and recognition that the relationship dynamic is unhealthy.
+The first step to ending the toxic cycle is the awareness and recognition that the relationship dynamic is unhealthy.

 An Empath can save themselves from the toxic relationship dynamic if they become self-aware and embrace their shadow side and practice healthy boundaries.
 In case you’re an Empath, you need to learn to emotionally detach a little so that you can see through the real intentions of people and can identify a Narcissist when you come across one.

-Here Are 5 Kinds Of Narcissists You May Have A Chance Encounter With:
+5 Kinds Of Narcissists You May Have A Chance Encounter With

 1) The Self-Pity Narcissist.